swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 Around 9pm things started winding down.
 After a couple of pizza slices with Harry I headed back to the AirBnB.
-The evening ended with a lot of memorable chatting on a Boston rooftop about the beauty and mystery of Go with Ien and one of his old MIT buddies.
+The evening ended with a lot of memorable chatting on a Boston rooftop about the beauty and mystery of Go with Ien and one of his old MIT buddies who has a growing interest in the game.

 It was jam-packed day and once again I'm turning in to recharge for my game tomorrow.